creativewave/eslint-config/README.md

 Append its identifier to the `extends` property of the ESLint configuration file:

-- `@cdoublev/eslint-config`: to lint (ES6+) files used everywhere (extended by all configurations below)
+  - `@cdoublev/eslint-config` (extended by all configurations below): to lint (ES6+) files executed anywhere
   - `@cdoublev/eslint-config/node`: to lint files executed in NodeJS
   - `@cdoublev/eslint-config/browser`: to lint files executed in a browser
   - `@cdoublev/eslint-config/jest`: to lint files executed in Jest
   - `@cdoublev/eslint-config/react`: to lint files executed in React

 For example, in a React application rendered server side and tested with Jest: